cran/hicream/README.md

 `hicream` is an **R** package designed to perform Hi-c data differential analysis.
-More specifically, it performs a pixel-level differential analysis using `diffHic` and, using a two-dimensionnal connectivity constrained clustering, renders a post hoc bound on True Discovery Proportion for each cluster.
+More specifically, it performs a pixel-level differential analysis using `diffHic` and, using a two-dimensional connectivity constrained clustering, renders a post hoc bound on True Discovery Proportion for each cluster.
 This method allows to identify differential genomic regions and quantifies signal in those regions.